Supply chain 4.0: IoT at the service of the supply chain

 - Designing logistics solutions

 - Manage the storage and distribution of finished products

 All this while keeping in mind that the environmental impact of each task must be optimized to the maximum.

 Why be interested in the supply chain?

-The supply chain represents a significant competitive advantage in logistics and transport, in industry, in mass distribution and in the service sector.
-Indeed, an optimized supply chain allows an organization to be competitive insofar as it produces while being concerned with the satisfaction of its customers.
+The supply chain represents a significant competitive advantage in the evolution and digitalization of the logistics and transport professions, in industry, in mass distribution and in the service professions.
+Indeed, an optimized supply chain allows an organization to have a better competitiveness thanks to the innovation insofar as it produces while being concerned about the stakes of the satisfaction of its customers, and suppliers.

 What are the links in the supply chain?